tigase/siskin-im/README.md

 **WARNING: Testing version of the Siskin can be unstable and cause data loss, you are using it at your discretion.

-To sign up to TestFlight beta testing please use following link: https://testflight.apple.com/join/zDSl1D3s ot join the testing program.
+To sign up to TestFlight beta testing please use following link: https://testflight.apple.com/join/zDSl1D3s to join the testing program.

 # Using software